-Short-term employee benefits are those that fall due wholly within 12 months of the year-end.
-They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits for current employees, are recognised as an expense in the year in which employees render service to SYPTE.
-An accrual is made against services in the Surplus or Deficit on the Provision of Services for the cost of holiday entitlements and other forms of leave earned by employees but not taken before the year-end and which employees can carry forward into the next financial year.
-The accrual is made at the remuneration rates applicable in the following financial year being the period in which the employee takes the benefit.
+Short-term employee benefits are those due to be settled wholly within 12 months of the year-end.
+They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits for current employees and are recognised as an expense in the year in which employees render service to SYPTE.
+An accrual is made for the cost of holiday entitlements and other forms of leave earned by employees but not taken before the year-end and which employees can carry forward into the next financial year.
+The accrual is made at the wage and salary rates applicable in the following financial year, being the period in which the employee takes the benefit.
 The accrual is charged to Surplus or Deficit on the Provision of Services, but then reversed out through the Movement in Reserves Statement so that holiday entitlements are charged to revenue in the financial year in which the holiday absence occurs.